A Familiar Scenario

 Using a combination of corrective and confirming feedback empowers students to explore topics independently, while looking to instructors/facilitators/trainers to provide guidance and support.
 This doesn’t mean that you, the educator, needs to handhold, coddle or give all of the answers away.
 Instead, it shows that you respect your learners and their ability to learn in ways that are best for them, as well as showing your support for their educational journey.

 Think of the last time you learned a new and complex topic.
-If someone had offered guiding tips and suggestions that help you relate the content to something you already know or frame it within the context of your current life, wouldn’t that have made the experience not only more enjoyable and but effective?
+If someone had offered guiding tips and suggestions that help you relate the content to something you already know or frame it within the context of your current life, wouldn’t that have made the experience not only more enjoyable but more effective?

 What do you think?
 Have you used corrective and/or confirming feedback?
 What have been the results?
 As a learner, what type of feedback are you used to receiving and how does it influence your learning experience?